aqlaboratory/openfold-3/docs/source/precomputed_msas.md

       - concat_cfdb_uniref100_filtered
 ```

-This runner yaml can be passed as a command line argument to our run_openfold.py command
+This runner yaml can then be passed as a command line argument to our run_openfold.py command:

 ```
 python run_openfold.py predict \